CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/ata_drive_setup.md

 Configure the SATA (Serial AT Attachment) drive controller.

+!!! info ""
-?> Device driver support is required  for AHCI or Intel(R) RST with Intel(R) Optane.
+    Device driver support is required  for AHCI or Intel(R) RST with Intel(R) Optane.

+!!! info ""
-!> Depending on how the hard disk image was installed, changing this setting may prevent the system from booting.
+    Depending on how the hard disk image was installed, changing this setting may prevent the system from booting.

 Options: